Posts Tagged ‘appreciations’

 Finally, I want to acknowledge all of the attendees of EventCamp East Coast.
 You created this event.
 None of you were passive spectators.
 I appreciate you for actively participating, for shaping EC² into the event it became, for freely sharing your knowledge and experience for the benefit of all, and for taking risks in what you said and did while we were together.
 Together, we made EventCamp East Coast into something unique and wonderful.
 Thank you!

-6 lessons I’ve learned about using volunteers at conferences
+6 lessons I’ve learned about volunteers at conferences

-I’ve never run a conference without using volunteers.
-Here are six lessons I’ve learned from thirty years of conference organizing.
+I’ve never run a conference without volunteers.
+I’ve spent over thirty years organizing meetings.
+Here are 6 lessons I’ve learned about volunteers at conferences.

-1) One of the most important ways I use volunteers is during the earliest conference planning stages to determine whether a proposed event is marketable.
+One of the most important ways I leverage volunteers is during the earliest conference planning stages to determine whether a proposed event is marketable.

 Here’s my simple rule of thumb when deciding whether an idea for a conference might work.